filippolazzati/action-chunking.github.io/README.md

-# Flow Reversal Steering
+# Action Chunking

-Source code for the [Action chunking project page](https://action-chunking.github.io).
+Source code for the [Action chunking project page](https://filippolazzati.github.io/action-chunking.github.io/).

 If you find this work useful, please cite: